As a marketer, you probably don’t need anyone to tell you how valuable content is to your marketing efforts.

 As I stated earlier, your guest blogging outreach has to be a win for everyone involved.
 A publication editor’s goal is not to increase your readership and make you look smart.
 That’s your job.
 An editor’s job is to build up her publication and share fresh, expert ideas with her audience.

-It’s worth noting that being relevant is just as important as being original.
+It’s worth noting that being relevant is just as crucial as being original.
 Fifty-six percent of editors in our survey identified irrelevant content as one of most common problems with posts they receive from guests.

 2. Find the right content format.

-You may see all the video and audio content out there and think, “I can’t compete with that.”
+You may see all the video and audio content and think, “I can’t compete with that.”
 But you don’t have to be a great videographer or have the perfect podcast voice to produce high-quality content.

-Written content remains one of the most effective and easily scalable forms of content you can use, and it’s still the primary format for guest post submissions.
+Written content remains one of the most influential and easily scalable forms of content you can use, and it’s still the primary format for guest post submissions.
 But don’t overlook the potential for submitting guest content in a different format, either.

 3. Avoid the biggest guest posting mistake.

-The thing is, your life story and all the cool things your company is doing might be riveting to you, but they’re not necessarily so interesting to editors or the readers they’re looking out for.
+Your life story and all the cool things your company is doing might be riveting to you, but they’re not necessarily so interesting to editors or the readers they’re looking out for.